 Stowe Street Alley Project

-Revitalizing Waterbury (RW) and a host of volunteers have been working for nearly two years on a plan to reclaim and transform an alley that is central to Waterbury’s historic downtown district.
+Revitalizing Waterbury (RW) and a host of volunteers have been working for nearly three years on a plan to reclaim and transform an alley that is central to Waterbury’s historic downtown district.
 The renovated Stowe Street Alley will be an active, pedestrian walkway for all ages, connecting Stowe Street with Bidwell Lane: residents and visitors will welcome and appreciate this community space.
 The Alley will host art installations, artist demos and performances.
 It will be a destination to meet friends, soak up Waterbury's history and simply relax among gardens and greenery.
 This new vital Alley will enhance our downtown...a place for all.

 Community spaces and public art inspire...conversation, protest, perspective, dreams and action.
-Life without these would be dull and colorless. - Whitney Aldrich, Waterbury business owner and resident.

 Help transform the Alley